ibm-cloud-docs/cis/getting-started.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Before you begin
-Before you begin using IBM Cloud Internet Services, you'll first need an IBMid.
-You can then order your Cloud Internet Services through your IBM Cloud Account, or through the new IBM Cloud Internet Services Portal, depending on your preference.

-If you need assistance in obtaining an account to use IBM Cloud Content Delivery Network, you can contact your IBM sales representative for additional guidance on getting started.

 # Getting Started with IBM Cloud Internet Services (CIS)

 IBM Cloud Internet Services (CIS) offers three main capabilities to enhance your workflow: [security](/docs/infrastructure/cis/managing-for-security.html), [reliability](/docs/infrastructure/cis/managing-for-reliability.html), and [performance](/docs/infrastructure/cis/managing-for-performance.html).